Cummins B Series engine: 6BTA

+The 6BTA is Turbocharged, and aftercooled, with an air to water after cooler mounted on the intake.
+Has a compression ratio of 16.5:1.

-ISB Engine
+ISB engine

-4.5L ISB
+4.5 L ISB

-The 4.5L ISB is essentially a four-cylinder, two-thirds version of the 6.7L ISB rated at 185 hp, used in the New Routemaster, a series hybrid diesel-electric doubledecker bus in London.
+The 4.5 L ISB is essentially a four-cylinder, two-thirds version of the 6.7 L ISB rated at 185 hp, used in the New Routemaster, a series hybrid diesel-electric doubledecker bus in London.

-5.9L ISB
+5.9 L ISB

 The 5883 cc ISB (Interact System B) is one of the largest straight-six engines used for light truck vehicles and school buses, and the improved high output 600 version was on the Ward's 10 Best Engines list for 2004.

 One unusual feature of the ISB is that it is a multi-valve pushrod engine design, with four valves per cylinder (popularly referred to as the "24-Valve" Cummins).
 The engine displaces 5883 cc, with a 102x120 mm cylinder bore and piston stroke.
 A turbocharger is used to increase the output in the high-compression (17.2:1 in recent versions) diesel.
 It is an all-iron engine with forged steel connecting rods, an assembled camshaft, and a cast aluminum intake manifold.
 The engine is produced in Columbus, Indiana.

 The ISB uses electronically controlled Bosch fuel systems, unlike the 6BT systems which were mechanical.
 Early ISB engines utilize Bosch injectors and a Bosch VP44 high pressure pump.
 Later ISB designs have common rail fuel injection, Bosch injectors, and a Bosch CP3 high pressure pump.